ImplFerris/red-book/src/embedded-graphics/flush.md

 ## Batched SPI Commands

 We send SPI commands in batches; one SPI transaction per row regardless of the number of devices.
-So, at the top-most loop, we iterate over the Digit Registers (from 0 to 7), representing each row of the display.
+So, at the top-level loop, we iterate over the Digit Registers (from 0 to 7), representing each row of the display.

 ```rust
 for (row, digit_register) in Register::digits().enumerate() {